 If you’d like, you can help inflate the balloon for your ride and then help pack it up afterwards.

-This is a fun way to unwind after a day of thrill-seeking activities.
+This is a fun way to unwind after a day of thrill-seeking activities in Cairns Australia.

 On the Aboriginal Cultural Tjapukai Night Tour, you can spend an evening learning more about Australia’s indigenous Tjapukai people.